makersacademy/airport_challenge/README.md

 ```
 **Instatiate plane (system designer):
-plane_1 = Plane.new("G-BBFX", "LAX")
+plane_1 = Plane.new("G-BBFX")
-=> the first argument is compulsory, giving a plane_id.
-The second is optional, giving an airport_id to reflect the plane's location.
-If left empty, this defaults to "IN TRANSIT/AIR"
+=> the argument is compulsory, giving a plane_id.
+Note: Your plane will instantiate "IN TRANSIT/AIR".
+You will need to use land to assign it to an airport for the first time.

 **Instantiate airport (system designer):
 airport_1 = Airport.new("LGW", 20)